 Research training is supported by three Institutional (T32) Training Grants (Pulmonary Biology and Medicine, Pulmonary Vascular Biology, and Sleep Medicine) which provide up to three years of salary support for selected fellows.
 Fellows submit individual NRSA (F32) grant applications in the fall of the third year of training.
 In addition, funding for one research fellow is available through the Veterans Administration.

 Mentor selection is a key to successful research training.
-At the University of Pittsburgh, we support fellows throughout the selection process to ensure that the fellow enters into the best environment to support his/her career and development goals.
 The selection process begins with a three day retreat in February of the first year where fellows briefly present themselves and their interests to the faculty, receive career advice from successful faculty at various career stages, learn about available project opportunities from viable mentors, and socialize with faculty outside of the work environment.
 Following the retreat, fellows meet individually with the program directors to discuss interests and schedule interviews with prospective mentors to begin to narrow down the best fit of both project and personality.
-Once the selection process is complete, each fellow works with his/her mentor to define a project and a plan which then is summarized in a one page proposal submitted to the program directors for approval in September of the second year.

 Research in Progress